devoworm/Digital-Bacillaria/Tutorials/TensorFlow.md

     from object_detection.utils import dataset_util
     from collections import namedtuple, OrderedDict

-After you have installed all these libraries we can commence with our code.

-First of all define your csv input path, from where this script can pick up the _csv_ files which we have created in the above part, and also define your output path, where you want to save these TensorFlow records which will be created during this script execution.
-After this, you need to define a function which returns a value of "1" whenever _row_label_ matches to your label name.
+Now we can create a template.
+The first step is to define your _csv_ input path, from where this script can pick up the _csv_ files which we have created in the above part, and also define your output path, where you want to save these TensorFlow records which will be created during this script execution.
+Next, you need to define a function which returns a value of "1" whenever _row_label_ matches to your label name.
 In this context, label is the column name assigned during annotation.

 Next, define a _create_tf_ function that will eventually convert these csv files into TensorFlow records.
 In this function, you have to extract all the information which is present in the _csv_ file.
 You can do this by following the below function.